5.6.4. Analytical Tools for Working with Youth

 Youth Livelihoods Development Program Guide

 Developed by the Education Development Center, the youth livelihoods guide provides guidance to strengthen economic opportunities among young people.
 It analyzes youth livelihoods at an individual level, conceptualizing human, financial, social and physical capital as the primary contributors to building strong livelihoods.
 Programming recommendations are provided for how each of these four types of capital can be strengthened through programming.
 For value chain practitioners, the guide would be effective to use as part of a situational assessment prior to conducting value chain analysis.
-Identifying the primary gaps in capital among target youth allows practitioners to identify critical barriers may exist to value chain upgrading and determine what supplementary interventions may be required to facilitate youth engagement in promising value chains.
+Identifying the primary gaps in capital among target youth allows practitioners to identify critical barriers that may exist to value chain upgrading and determine what supplementary interventions may be required to facilitate youth engagement in promising value chains.
 The guide is also helpful as a reference for strategies that address identified gaps among target youth in one or more of the four types of capital.

 Rapid Youth Labor Market Assessments